omnidotdev/rdk/README.md

 1. Create `packages/rdk/src/[moduleName]`
 2. Export the module files from `packages/rdk/src/index.ts`
-3. If needed, add session compatibility checks to `XRSessionProvider`
+3. If needed, add session compatibility checks to the XR store

 See the `fiducial/` and `geolocation/` modules for reference implementations.